Sanjay Ayre: After athletics

 Since retiring from professional competition, Ayre is currently a prolific entrepreneur who devotes his time to coaching Professional & Amateur athlete's, community organizations, Athletics meeting promoter and other professional endeavors.
 Ayre is currently a professional track coach for Puma.
-He is also the Director of Athlete Branding with Active Dreamers LLC, a sports apparel company that specializes in marketing NBA licensed products featuring world-renowned athletes such as LeBron James, Stephen "Steph" Curry and Neymar Jr.
+He is also the Director of Athlete Branding with Active Dreamers LLC, a sports apparel company that specializes in marketing NBA licensed products featuring athletes such as LeBron James, Stephen "Steph" Curry and Neymar Jr.

 In September 2012, after missing out on a 4th Olympic Games, Ayre introduced Maximum Velocity Performance (MVP) Fitness to his local community in Howard County, Maryland.
 Maximum Velocity Performance is a fitness organization that provides a broad range of sports and physical fitness services.
 MVP Fitness offers a variety of programs including sports performance coaching, personal training, speed & agility camps, Corporate Wellness Programs, and group fitness classes.

 Ayre is active in the local community and is an honorary coach to the Reservoir High School Track Team and Field Team, where he is known as ‘Coach Sanjay’.